tetsushijp/AEP-Hands-on-Labs/labs/fsi/Foundations/Schemas.md

    <kbd><img src="./images/schemamixin3.png"  /></kdb>

-8. Now, we'll create a new Mixin from scratch.
-Go back and hit the "+ Add" button across from Mixins in the left-hand schema composition menu.
+8. Now, we'll create a new Field Group from scratch.
+Go back and hit the "+ Add" button across from Field Groups in the left-hand schema composition menu.

    <kbd><img src="./images/schemamixin6.png"  /></kdb>

-9. Click "Create new mixin" at the top.
+9. Click "Create new field group" at the top.

       <kbd><img src="./images/schemamixin7.png"  /></kdb>

-10. Enter "Order Details Mixin EE [your-assigned-number]" as the "Display name" and click "Add Mixin".
+10. Enter "Order Details Mixin EE [your-assigned-number]" as the "Display name" and click "Add field groups".

 11. In the left-hand schema composition menu, click on your newly create Mixin (it should be highlighted now)